Dr. med. Elisabeth Deubler-Schneider

 Dr. med.
 Andres Ricardo Schneeberger, Chief Physician

 Depression is usually treatable.
 A wide range of modern medication, various psychotherapeutic procedures, light therapy, sleep deprivation, electroconvulsive therapy (ECT) and transcranial magnetic stimulation (TMS) are available.

 Crucial is the ability of therapists to recognize the patient in his/her entirety as a single and unique individual.
 On the basis of an empathetic relationship, an individual treatment plan is created, which can also be adjusted at any time, if necessary.

 It is not uncommon with the correct combination of these different treatment methods to achieve the desired success.

-Your depression treatment and therapy are based on the jointly developed treatment plan and include a selection from the following offers.
+Your depression treatment and therapy in our private clinic for depression in Grisons are based on the jointly developed treatment plan and include a selection from the following offers.

 8Which healthy, joyful person imagines needing psychiatric treatment.
 As for many, G.A. never had any reason to deal with that – until he suffered a nervous breakdown due to great professional stress, leaving him in need of professional help.
 He got that at the private clinic MENTALVA in Cazis.

 In our society, there is an increasing upfront professional demand.
 Many people can no longer withstand the pressure after a certain period of time.
 With G.A. (name known), a bank employee, responsible for all kinds of stock exchange transactions at the trading department for 20 years, the «safety valve» exploded one day like a steam cooker.
 He suffered a nervous breakdown.
 And then there was no stone left on top of the other.